‘Banter’: How Wayne Couzens’ police colleagues tried to defend horrific messages

 He denied disparaging the areas because of their racial diversity and said he described himself as a spot on a domino as a “celebration of diversity”.

 In April 2019, Borders wrote that he could not wait to “shoot some c*** in the face” with a police firearm and Cobban replied: “Me too.
-I want to taser a cat and a dog to see which reacts better … same with children.
+I want to taser a cat and a dog to see which reacts better… same with children.
 Zap zap you little f***ers.”

-Borders replied “and a couple of downys?”, in what prosecutors said was a reference to people with Down’s Syndrome.
+Borders replied “and a couple of downys?”, in what prosecutors said was a reference to people with Down’s syndrome.

-Borders told the court the exchange was “clearly a joke”, adding: “It’s blatantly obvious, I don’t know why this is even here [on the indictment], it’s ridiculous.”
+Borders told the court the exchange was “clearly a joke”, adding: “It’s blatantly obvious.
+I don’t know why this is even here [on the indictment].
+It’s ridiculous.”

 Cobban called himself an “exemplary” police officer at his trial, saying he had “behaved utterly professionally”.